jupyter/docker-stacks/docs/using/common.md

 ## Docker Options

-You may instruct the `start-notebook.sh` script to customize the container environment before launching the Notebook Server.
+You may instruct the `start-notebook.sh` script to customize the container environment before launching the Server.
 You do so by passing arguments to the `docker run` command.

 ### User-related configurations